thiagobossardi/thiagobossardi.github.io/README.md

 - English, Italian & Portuguese (Fluent)

 ### Education
-- MSc Economics - University of Greenwich, United Kingdom (September 2023)
+**- MSc Economics - University of Greenwich, United Kingdom** (September 2023)

    *Dissertation: How commodity super-cyles impact economic output in developed and developing countries*

-- BA International - Trade University of Caxias Do Sul, Brazil
+**- BA International - Trade University of Caxias Do Sul, Brazil**

    *Undergraduate Project: Analysis of the internationalization process of the University of Caxias do Sul*

 ### Professional Development
-**Google Data Analytics Certificate**
+**- Google Data Analytics Certificate**

-- A bespoke course designed by Google that provides a practical-based program and covers the fundamentals of Data Analytics.
-Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data.
+*(practical-based program and covers the fundamentals of Data Analytics: Advanced knowledge of spreadsheets, SQL, Tableau, and R, and how to prepare, process, analyze and share data)

-**CFA Institute – Investment Foundations Programme**
+**- CFA Institute – Investment Foundations Programme**

-- Provided a grounding knowledge in the principles of finance, ethics, and investments within a global investment industry.
+*(Grounding knowledge in the principles of finance, ethics, and investments within a global investment industry)*

 ### Projects
  As part of the Applied Econometrics Master's subject, students were required to develop a report using appropriate econometrics models and estimators, conduct relevant tests and diagnostic evaluations, make accurate inferences, and provide an evidence-based interpretation of the results.